Internet images are not being downloaded in emails

-To download the email images that are located on the Internet, Outlook relies on a properly configured Internet Explorer.
-So if Internet Explorer broke down on you and you started using a different browser or never even bothered configuring Internet Explorer because you are a happy Firefox, Chrome, Opera, Safari, etc… user, Outlook won’t be able to download the images either.
+To download the email images that are located on the Internet, Outlook relies on a Windows Internet Options.
+If this hasn’t been configured properly, Outlook won’t be able to download the images either.

 If you need to configure a proxy server, you can do so via;

-Control Panel-> Internet Options-> tab Connections-> button LAN Settings
+- Control Panel-> Network and Internet-> Internet Options-> tab Connections-> button LAN Settings

 There is really no need to change the default picture download settings in Outlook in order to download the pictures from the Internet.
 If it doesn’t work via the option to download the pictures, it won’t work with the options disabled in Trust Center either.